asantagata/fruit-ui/README.md

 ## Getting started

 There are three ways to use FRUIT in your projects:
 - Download and copy the [Terser-compressed JS file](https://github.com/asantagata/fruit-ui/blob/main/dist/index.js) file into your project.
 (This is a compressed version built with Terser; you can just as well use the [non-compressed version](https://github.com/asantagata/fruit-ui/blob/main/src/index.js) which uses JSDoc annotations.)
-Then you can use `import { create, replaceWith, appendChild, insertBefore } from "./modules/fruit.js"` or `<script type="module" src="./modules/fruit.js">` to access FRUIT in your JS apps.
+Then you can use `import \* as fruit from "./modules/fruit.js"` or `<script type="module" src="./modules/fruit.js">` to access FRUIT in your JS apps.
-- Access via browser loading, i.e., `import { create, replaceWith, appendChild, insertBefore } from "https://cdn.jsdelivr.net/npm/@fruit-ui/core@latest/src/index.js"`.
+- Access via browser loading, i.e., `import \* as fruit from "https://cdn.jsdelivr.net/npm/@fruit-ui/core@latest/src/index.js"`.
 - With NPM installed, run `npm install @fruit-ui/core`.
-Then use `import { create, replaceWith, appendChild, insertBefore } from "@fruit-ui/core"`.
+Then use `import \* as fruit from "@fruit-ui/core"`.

 ## Contributing

 Ongoing development on FRUIT focuses on:
 - Thorough, interactive, user-facing documentation (available [here](https://asantagata.github.io/fruit-ui/))
-- Benchmarks to compare against other JS frameworks
+- Benchmarks against other JS frameworks
-- A "useMemo" equivalent
 - Basic built-in components

 This project's initial release is currently not yet finished, so contributions aren't currently being sought out.